nicocube/knit/README.md

 For **prototype** scope the element definition must be a function or a module that exports a function.
 This function will be *knitted* (meaning called with knit to provide parametters through injection) each time we need a new instance.
 Implicitly any definition that is an anonymous function is seen as **prototype**.
 As for now an object cannot be used as a prototype definition.

 The **unique** scope defines a unique object.
 It can be defined as a named object, as a module that export an object, or as a function that will be *knitted* and injected once when defined explicitly, or when first injected implicitly.
-Implicitly any definition that is an object, or a named function whose name match the requested key, is seen as **unique**.
+Implicitly any definition that is an object is seen as **unique**.

 For **as is** scope, the definition is taken as it is, even if it is a function, and injected as is.
 The **as is** scope definition is useful to define function on the spot, string and especially path because the default behavior of knit is to scan paths.

-**Require as is** scope is a variant of **as is** scope for imported module, the module or script is required first, and then stored and injected as is.
+**Require as is** scope is a variant of **as is** scope for imported module, the module or script is required first, and then stored and injected as is in every dependent component.
+Implicitly any definition of module that refer a named function whose name match the module name, or a named function injected in configuration, is seen as **require as is**.

 ## Explicit definitions